DataDog/documentation/content/en/account_management/api-app-keys.md

 ## Scope application keys

-To specify scopes for application keys, make a request to the [Datadog API][7] to create or edit an application key.
+To specify [authorization scopes][10] for application keys, make a request to the [Datadog API][7] to create or edit an application key.
 Scopes can be specified for application keys owned by [the current user][8] or a [service account][9].
 If this field is unspecified, application keys by default have all the same scopes and permissions as the user who created them.

 **Notes:**